-The Humanities and Fine Arts Department offers strong foundational instruction in Art with emphases on visual literacy, technical and observational skills, critical thinking, and artistic expression.
+The Fine Arts Department offers strong foundational instruction in Art with emphases on visual literacy, technical and observational skills, critical thinking, and artistic expression.
 The art offerings consist of studio and non-studio courses.
 These courses — all of which are transferable — can lead toward a specialized Associate of Fine Arts degree or may fulfill various general education requirements for various degrees and programs.

 Students may also take these courses for general knowledge or pleasure.
 CFCC’s art students range in age from 16 to 65.
 Courses may be taken for credit or on an “audit” basis where no credit is given.